 If you have questions regarding the admission requirements, please contact our Admission Office.

-Are you an upcoming, international student and is your secondary education not comparable to the Dutch VWO diploma?
+Are you an upcoming, international student and is your secondary education not comparable to the Dutch vwo-diploma?
 However, you would like to take this programme?
-The University of Twente offer you the possibility to take a foundation year after which you will be admissible.
+The University of Twente offers you the possibility to take a foundation year after which you will be admissible.